-- A dentist who announces that she/he is certified or a diplomate in an area of dentistry not recognized by the New York State Board of Regents as a specialty is making a false or mis-leading representation to the public in a material respect. - 2.
-A dentist who announces that she/he is duly certified by the Department of Education of the State of New York to administer general anesthesia or parenteral sedation would not be engaging in false or misleading representation to the public. - 3.
+- Dentists who announce that they are certified or a diplomate in an area of dentistry not recognized by the New York State Board of Regents as a specialty are making a false or misleading representation to the public in a material respect. - 2.
+Dentists who announce that they are duly certified by the Department of Education of the State of New York to administer general anesthesia or parenteral sedation would not be engaging in false or misleading representation to the public. - 3.
 General dentists who list themselves in directories or any other media under specialty headings are engaged in unethical practice.